A scenario for AdS${}_2$ and dS${}_2$ emergence from quantum fluctuations: Quantising dS 2

 \section{Quantising dS\textsubscript{2}}

-The quantising procedure described above can be applied to any spacetime where $R$ is the only degree of freedom.
+The quantising procedure described above can be applied to $D\leq3$ spacetimes where the Riemann tensor is uniquely specified by the Ricci scalar.
 A key difference between AdS and dS is that the latter cannot be reduced to a boundary theory where only time is present, but that is irrelevant under the present ansatz for spacetime emergence.
 For de Sitter space, a quantisation of only the spatial direction can be fashioned through using \be ds^2_\text{dS\textsubscript{2}} =\frac{-dt^2+dx^2}{\cos^2([t-t_o]/\alpha)} =-d\tilde t^2+\alpha^2\cosh^2(\tilde t/\alpha)\,d\theta^2 \,,\quad \text{with}\quad R=2/\alpha\,. \ee These two different sets of coordinates are useful in that the $(t,x)$ coordinates can be set to coincide with the particle rest frame at any given spacetime point $x_o^\sigma$, and the $(\tilde t,\theta)$ are the global coordinates.
 In the present ansatz, the latter set of coordinates gives a useful set of parameters for the particles that give rise to the spacetime.